-- 100.-(1) Any person may notify the supervisor of any registered school that he wishes to be entered on the list of subscribers of the school. - (2) A list of such subscribers shall be submitted to the Director-General by the supervisor within one month of the beginning of each calendar year.
-Upon the application of the supervisor, the Director-General may, if he thinks fit from time to time during the year in which the list is current, add to the list the name of any person who notifies the supervisor that he wishes to be entered on the list. - (3) No person whose name does not appear on the list shall in the year during which the list is current be deemed to be for the purposes of these Regulations a subscriber of the school.
+- 100.-(1) Any person may notify the supervisor of any registered school that the person wishes to be entered on the list of subscribers of the school. - (2) A list of the subscribers must be submitted to the Director-General by the supervisor within one month of the beginning of each calendar year.
+Upon the application of the supervisor, the Director-General may, if the Director-General thinks fit from time to time during the year in which the list is current, add to the list the name of any person who notifies the supervisor that the person wishes to be entered on the list. - (3) No person whose name does not appear on the list in the year during which the list is current is deemed to be for the purposes of these Regulations a subscriber of the school.